NEGP Updates

 The NENP supports our commitment to focus on barrier-free access to education and the need to develop and strengthen pathways for all learners.
 With the development of the NENP, we can now provide consistent forecasting, planning and modelling across the entire school network.

-It’s clear that over the last few years New Zealand has faced record population growth and this has put pressure on all sectors- not just education.
-As yet, we have not seen any slowing of roll growth in high growth areas as a result of Covid-19.
-Nonetheless, there is still uncertainly around what the long term impacts of COVID 19 are likely to be on school rolls and enrolment patterns.
-Previous global events, such as the Global Financial Crisis, show us that there will likely be a significant level of uncertainty around short-to-medium term impacts on demand for schooling, including the potential for:
+It’s clear that years immediately before COVID-19, New Zealand experienced record population growth and this has put pressure on all sectors.
+While we saw some slowing of roll growth in high growth areas as a result of COVID-19, the impacts of increasing immigration numbers are now being felt.
+But there is still uncertainty around what the long-term impacts of COVID-19 will be on school rolls and enrolment patterns.
+Previous global events, such as the Global Financial Crisis, show us that there will likely be a significant level of uncertainty around medium to longer-term impacts on demand for schooling, including the potential for:

-All of these factors have the potential to influence school rolls and we continue to monitor rolls and adjust our investment plans accordingly, in response to COVID 19.
+All of these factors have the potential to influence school rolls and we continue to monitor rolls and adjust our investment plans accordingly, in response to the ongoing effects of the COVID-19 pandemic.

 More information on specific projects is available from our regional offices.